wesleyem/th57/QOD.md

 1. Lost Comm aircraft shall fly up the KNDZ active duty runway at ___ feet MSL and ____ KIAS
     1. 700;70
     1. RWOP 10-1

+## Fuel Quantity Indicator Malfunction

+1. N<sub>g</sub> limits
+    1. NFM 4-1
+1. How do aircraft requiring minor maintenance or troubleshooting by maintenance personnel signal their lineman during the day?
+At night?
+    1. Searchlight - ON; POS Lights - Flash/Bright
+    1. RWOP 3-3

+## Emergency Descent

+1. N<sub>f</sub> limits
+    1. NFM 4-1
+1. Where is the location of the 10-18 line?
+    1. A 1,2 & B 1,2
+    1. RWOP 5-3